Unforgettable recreational events at The Computer Museum of Kallio.

 The premises are approximately 52m2 and can accommodate approximately 30 people at a time.
 There are 25 seats.
 There is a customer toilet that can be used by first asking permission from the staff.
 The exhibition setup is renewed monthly so that as many devices as possible can be used by the public.
 The premises are not completely accessible for disable persons, but we support efforts to get into the museum.

-The museum is build by the individuals.
-The museum and the I love 8-bit exhibition has been made possible by long-standing computer enthusiasts and professionals from Finland.
-This makes everything easy and agile way to provide the museum services almost all over the world on demand.
+The museum is build by the individuals and Finnish innovation company Hankiworks Ltd. The museum and the I love 8-bit exhibition has been made possible by long-standing computer enthusiasts and professionals from Finland.
+This makes everything easy and agile way to provide the museum showroom services almost all over the world on demand.
+Don't hesitate to ask offer how to build own showroom to your site.
+The unique Computer Museum of Kallio will build it :)

 ———-